Samolivyu/Ibibe-rtp-mgmt/RTP Readme.md

 **Note:** This component directly relies on data provided by the API layer maintained by the API specialist.

 ## Tech Stack
 - Node.js
 - JavaScript (ES6)
 - Playwright
+- Postman – for development-time testing of endpoints, supplying RTP data

 ## Your Role & Responsibilities
 As the RTP specialist, you're responsible for the mathematical engine that ensures fair play and regulatory compliance.
 Your work focuses on: